-BURN, SCALDING & FIRE HAZARD!
+BURN/SCALDING and/or FIRE HAZARD!

-- Read the stove's instruction manual before using. - Do not use the stove while underway. - Any non-cooking devices on or near your stove during use are potential fire hazards! - Do not touch burners, grates or nearby surfaces as they may be hot even when they are dark in color.
-Areas near burners and grates may become hot enough to cause burns. - During and after use, do not touch or let clothing or other flammable material come in contact with heated units or areas near the units (burner tops, main frame sides and back, sea rails and pot holders) until they have had enough time to cool.
+- Read the stove's instruction manual before using. - Always keep an approved ABC-type fire extinguisher in galley area. - Do not use the stove while underway. - Any non-cooking devices on or near your stove during use are potential fire hazards! - DO NOT touch burners, grates or nearby surfaces as they may be hot even when they are dark in color.
+Areas near burners and grates may become hot enough to cause burns. - During and after use, do not touch or let clothing or other flammable material come in contact with heated units or areas near the units (burner tops, main frame sides and back, sea rails and pot holders) until they have had sufficient time to cool.